universalbit-dev/gekko-m4-globular-cluster/BACKTEST/README.md

 ```

 Install Node-Gyp :
-node-gyp is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
+node-gyp is a cross-platform command-line tool written in js for compiling native addon modules for Node.js.

 ```
 npm i node-gyp -g